Blue Jay

 Cyanocitta cristata

-Brilliant, bold, and incredibly smart, the Blue Jay is the colorful sentinel of the American backyard.
-With their striking crests and complex mimicry, they bring a lively spark of intelligence to every camera frame.
+Bold, brilliant, and incredibly smart, the Blue Jay is the charismatic sentinel of the North American backyard.
+With its striking crest and complex social life, it's a favorite for birdwatchers and camera enthusiasts alike.

 Quick Identification